dojo/docs/util/doctools/markup.rst

 Validating your docs markup
 ===========================

-If you are a developer who has marked their code up using this syntax and want to test to make sure it is correct, you can run the doctool yourself locally. `See Generating API Documentation <util/doctools/generate>`_.
+If you are a developer who has marked their code up using this syntax and want to test to make sure it is correct, you can run the doctool yourself locally. :ref:`See Generating API Documentation <util/doctools/generate>`.
 There is also a tool to quickly view simple parsing found in util/docscripts/_browse.php

 ========
 See Also
 ========

-- `Dojo documentation tools overview <util/doctools>`_
+- :ref:`Dojo documentation tools overview <util/doctools>`
-- `Running the generation tools <util/doctools/generate>`_ - directories setup, defining custom namespaces, configuring and running the generation tools
+- :ref:`Running the generation tools <util/doctools/generate>` - directories setup, defining custom namespaces, configuring and running the generation tools
-- `Viewing the API output data <util/doctools/viewer>`_ - how to setup and load the extracted API data into a web-based viewer
+- :ref:`Viewing the API output data <util/doctools/viewer>` - how to setup and load the extracted API data into a web-based viewer